 When SCIC has completed processing your AgriStability application, a Calculation of Benefits (COB) is generated detailing your income, expense and supplemental information for both the program years and reference years.

 A short summary showing how SCIC determined the final calculation and the new reference margin is mailed to you, once the file has been completed.
-The complete version of the COB (normally 10-12 pages) can be can be mailed upon request or accessed using AgConnect.
+The complete version of the COB (normally 10-12 pages) can be mailed upon request or accessed using AgConnect.